HariSekhon/DevOps-Bash-tools/README.md

   - `jenkins_password.sh` - gets Jenkins admin password from local docker container.
 Used by `jenkins_cli.sh`
   - `check_jenkinsfiles.sh` - validates all `*Jenkinsfile*` files in the given directory trees using the online Jenkins validator
 - `teamcity_*.sh` - [TeamCity CI](https://www.jetbrains.com/teamcity/) scripts:
+  - `teamcity.sh` - one-touch TeamCity CI cluster:
+    - launches Docker container
-  - `teamcity.sh` - boots TeamCity CI cluster in docker, just click proceed and accept the EULA and it does the rest, it even creates an admin user and an API token for you
+    - click proceed and accept the EULA
+    - creates an admin user and an API token for you
-  - See Also: [TeamCity CI](https://github.com/HariSekhon/TeamCity-CI) config repo
+    - see also: [TeamCity CI](https://github.com/HariSekhon/TeamCity-CI) config repo for importing pipelines
   - `teamcity_api.sh` - queries TeamCity's API, auto-handling authentication and other quirks of the API
   - `teamcity_create_project.sh` - creates a TeamCity project using the API
   - `teamcity_create_github_oauth_connection.sh` - creates a TeamCity GitHub OAuth VCS connection in the Root project, useful for bootstrapping projects from VCS configs